gyng/save-in/README.md

     mklink /default_download_dir/symlink /path/to/actual

-See the options page for more information.
+See the options page for usage and more information.

 ## Development